Voters in the riding of Winnipeg Centre have elected the NDP’s Leah Gazan, ousting incumbent Robert-Falcon Ouellette.

-The riding was solidly NDP until the 2015 Federal Election, as Robert-Falcon Ouellette, who ran for Winnipeg mayor and came in a surprising third, rode his popularity wave to a Liberal victory.
+The riding was solidly NDP until the 2015 Federal Election, as Ouellette, who ran for Winnipeg mayor and came in a surprising third, rode his popularity wave to a Liberal victory.

 Liberal: Robert-Falcon Ouellette